 If your bone density test does show that you have osteoporosis or that you are at risk of this disease, we can provide a suitable treatment plan to manage these risks and to help strengthen your bones.

 Although it isn’t possible to entirely reverse osteoporosis, there are several ways you can manage it.
 Some drugs can help to maintain or build bone, and sometimes lifestyle modifications can be useful, for example, incorporating more exercise or making sure your diet contains plenty of calcium and vitamin D (vitamin D helps your body to absorb calcium).
+Your treatment plan should always be discussed with your doctor.

 Bone Density Test and Osteoporosis Scan for Patients in NYC